-Background: provide detailed background information describing the procedure, the steps involved in the performance of the procedure, outcomes, any complications, and other relevant information.
+Background: Provide detailed background information describing the procedure, the steps involved in the performance of the procedure, outcomes, any complications, and other relevant information.
 If this procedure is a significantly different means of performing a procedure that is already described in ICD-10-PCS, this difference should be clearly described.
 The background information should also include a description of the patients on whom the procedure is performed, the typical care setting in which the procedure is performed, and which diagnosis/diagnoses it is indicated to address.
 The manner in which coders are able to identify the performance of the procedure in the medical record and how the procedure is currently coded should be described along with information from the requestor on why they believe the current code is not appropriate.
 The background paper should indicate if the code request is for consideration for an April 1 implementation date or an October 1 implementation date.

 Options: Possible new or revised code titles should then be recommended.

-Examples of procedure code background papers presented at the ICD-10-CM/PCS Coordination and Maintenance Committee meetings can be found in agenda and handouts materials of previous meetings.
+Examples of procedure code background papers and slide presentations presented at ICD-10 Coordination and Maintenance Committee meetings can be found in agenda and meeting materials of previous meetings.

 Once proposals are reviewed, all requestors will be contacted as to whether the proposal has been approved for presentation at the ICD-10 Coordination and Maintenance Committee meeting or not.
-If approved, CMS staff will update the requestor's background paper for presentation at the C&M meeting.
-The CMS background paper will include a CMS recommendation on any proposed coding revisions; however, alternative suggestions will also be considered during the meeting.
-The background paper is made publicly available via the Internet on the CMS website in the Agenda and Handout packet prior to the meeting for discussion at the C&M meeting.
+If approved, CMS staff will update the requestors’ background paper for presentation at the C&M meeting.
+The background paper will include a CMS recommendation on any proposed coding revisions; however, alternative suggestions will also be considered during the meeting.
+The background paper is made publicly available via the Internet on the CMS website in the Agenda and meeting materials packet prior to the meeting for discussion during the C&M meeting.
 The agenda and meeting materials packet for an upcoming meeting is posted on the ICD-10 C and M Meeting Materials page approximately one month prior to the meeting.